Financial Aid

 Quantitative Standard: Maximum Hours Attempted (Excessive Hours)

 Students are expected to complete their degree pursuits within a maximum timeframe, including transfer hours earned as well as institutional attempted credits.
 Credits attempted to complete a degree and receive financial aid cannot exceed 150% of the credits required to complete the degree program.
 Credit hours are cumulative; thus, students obtaining more than the maximum hours (e.g., change in major) may reach this maximum timeframe before completing their course of study and may need to appeal the timeframe eligibility.
-Students may not receive financial assistance beyond the following:
+Excessive hours will depend on your specific degree program and credit hour requirements for completion.
+The majority of students may not receive financial assistance beyond the following:

 Undergraduate Students: 180 Hours